 You can use event handling to build integrations to existing APIs and infrastructure, allowing the Realm Object Server to serve as an API bridge or mobilization middleware.
 It also enables you to design your app around “serverless” computing principles — you can write discrete functions for each specific trigger.

 Get Started Today

-The Realm Mobile Platform is available in three versions.
+The Realm Mobile Platform is available in three versions (as of December 2016).
 You can download the free Developer Edition, start a free trial of Professional Edition, which includes event handling, or request a demo of Enterprise Edition.
 Compare features and editions here.